 Siri compatibility has also been available since launch, but its functionality has been stripped back compared to the integration on the HomePod.
 You can’t issue Siri commands to the Beam directly, instead you will need to use your iPhone as a microphone.

-The former is worth considering if you’re after proper surround sound from a discreet system, but at an extra £699/$699, we’d say the Sub is overkill for the Beam.
+The former is worth considering if you’re after proper surround sound from a discreet system but, at an extra £699 ($699, AU$999), we’d say the Sub is overkill for the Beam.

-Sonos hasn't upgraded the audio codecs it supports, so it's PCM stereo, Dolby Digital and Dolby Digital 5.1, with no support for DTS or lossless audio formats.
+Sonos hasn't upgraded the audio codecs it supports, so it's PCM stereo, Dolby Digital and Dolby Digital 5.1, with no support for DTS.

 On the subject of sound formats, it’s important to ensure all of your sources are sending Dolby Digital signals to your TV, and that the TV can accept and send them to the Beam natively.
 Depending on the devices involved, this can be a fiddly process, but it’s worth making the effort as Dolby Digital signals result in a far better performance.